josevnz/rpm_query/Writting and Unit testing an application that can query the RPM database with Python.md

 Now we can see how it was implemented:

-* [The code](https://github.com/josevnz/rpm_query/blob/main/reporter/rpm_query.py) that imports the RPM is in a try/except clause because it is possible that the RPM is not installed.
+* [The code](https://github.com/josevnz/rpm_query/blob/main/reporter/rpm_query.py) that imports the RPM is in a try/except because it is possible that the RPM is not installed.
 So if it fails, it does so gracefully, explaining that rpm needs to be installed.
 * The `__get__` function takes care of return the results sorted or 'as-is'.
 We pass a reference to this function to the code that queries the database
 * The customization magic happens in the constructor of the QueryHelper class, with [named parameters](https://www.python.org/dev/peps/pep-3102/).
 * After that, the code returns database transactions in the ```QueryHelper.__enter__``` method.